kagiko/vaultwarden-wiki/Proxy-examples.md

 <details>
 <summary>Nginx with proxy_protocol in front - v1.29.0+ (by dionysius)</summary><br/>

 In this example there is a downstream proxy communicating in [proxy_protocol in front of this nginx](https://docs.nginx.com/nginx/admin-guide/load-balancer/using-proxy-protocol/) (E.g. a [LXD proxy device with proxy_protocol enabled](https://linuxcontainers.org/lxd/docs/master/reference/devices_proxy/)).
 Nginx needs to correctly consume the protocol and headers to forward need to be set from the those.
-Lines marked with `# <---` have different contents than blackdex example.
+Lines marked with `# <---` have different contents than BlackDex's example.

 For reference this LXD downstream proxy device configuration:
 ```yaml